 Motorized Level 1- Avalanche Fundamentals

-The Level 1 avalanche course is an interactive program covering the fundamentals of avalanche hazards including awareness and stability assessments.
+The motorized Level 1 avalanche course is an interactive program covering the fundamentals of avalanche hazards including awareness and stability assessments.
 This three day, 24-hour course consists of 40% classroom time and 60% in-the-field study.
 Instructors and students travel in and around avalanche terrain on the Flathead National Forest.
-The Classroom portion will take place at the Hungry Horse Ranger Station.
+The Classroom portion will most likely be virtual, so stay tuned for more information.
 Possible field locations include Canyon Creek and the west side of the Hungry Horse Reservoir. $200 per student.

 Transportation is on your own.
 Provide your own lunches.
 Wear appropriate clothing and helmet.
 You are required to have a fully operational modern avalanche transceiver (457kHz), an avalanche shovel (no plastic blades) and an avalanche probe.
 Also, you must have your own registered snowmobile/snowbike that is in good working order.

 The course will be following American Avalanche Association guidelines focusing on:

 - Recognizing and traveling in avalanche terrain.

 - Reading, interpreting and using avalanche forecast along with field observations to make competent decision-making plans when entering avalanche terrain.

 - The use of, and rescue skills associated with avalanche transceivers.